 They also prevent you from being thrown against other passengers, the steering wheel, or the windshield.

+The greatest danger is the actual impact that precedes the fire or the submerged car accident when they do occur.
 The much likelier cause of car fatalities is the force of impact or ejection from the vehicle, and those are the injuries that seat belts are so good at preventing.
 Getting ejected from a car in an accident drops your chances of surviving by three-quarters.

 Seat belt defects include, but are not limited to: